 aust_id contains an identifying number of a verification system that may be applied for verifying that the coded packets represented by the current verification period have been produced by the content provider identified by this packet.
 It indicates the combination of aust_hash_type, aust_prov_id and aust_key_id to which the related authentication information belongs to.
 This can be used to enable authentication of one authentication sequence with different authentication configurations.

-aust_sequence_id indicates the authentication sequence the related authentication information belongs to.
+aust_sequence_id_flag indicates the authentication sequence the related authentication information belongs to.
+It facilitates proper identification by alternating the values for subsequent authentication sequences.
+It is mainly used in case of chained authentication where the verification applies to a combination of two or more authentication sequences.

 aust_hash_type indicates the hashing algorithm as specified in Table 6-16.
+Decoders conforming to this version of this Specification shall ignore authentication start syntax structures that contain reserved values of aust_hash_type.